 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Things new moms should know about Newborns before giving birth

 1. Skin to Skin

-When a mom gives birth, it is now a common practice here in the US that right after delivery doctors or midwives encourage the skin-to-skin contact either with mom or a dad.
+When a mom gives birth, doctors or midwives encourage moms or dads to have the skin-to-skin contact with a baby right after birth.

 Right after birth either vaginal or C section, doctors encourage to latch the baby.
 However, it is not essential to have milk right there and then.
 It takes a while for moms to have a supply but before that Colostrum comes in and it is known to have all the right amount of nutrients your baby needs.

 Moms are supposed to breastfeed the baby every two hours to help with quick milk supply.
-Some women’s bodies respond a little different and they do not get enough milk supply, so moms do consider supplementing as an alternate.
+Some women’s bodies respond a little differently, and they do not get enough milk supply.
+For those reasons, moms do consider supplementing as an alternative.

 However, breastfeeding is by far the best food your baby can get at this time.